For the first time ever Lindores Equestrian cross country training can continue over winter thanks to our new outdoor arena!

 Two Variable Fences – suitable for all levels and easily moved for instructors wishing to practice new combinations and lines.

-Open 7 days a week between 14th March and 31st October 2018 during daylight hours.
+Grass training is open 7 days a week between 1st March and 31st October 2019 during daylight hours.